CS-SI/Orekit/src/site/markdown/architecture/propagation.md

 * an `AltitudeDetector` which is triggered when satellite crosses a predefined altitude limit and can be used to compute easily operational forecasts,
-* a `CircularFieldOfViewDetector` and a `DihedralFieldOfViewDetector`, which are triggered when some target enters or exits a satellite sensor field of view,
+* a `CircularFieldOfViewDetector` and a `DihedralFieldOfViewDetector`, which are triggered when some target enters or exits a satellite sensor Field Of View,
+* a `FootprintOverlapDetector` which is triggered when a sensor Field Of View (any shape, even split in non-connected parts or containing holes) overlaps a geographic zone, which can be non-convex, split in different sub-zones, have holes, contain the pole,
-* a `GeographicZoneDetector`, which are triggered the spacecraft enters or leave a zone, which can be non-convex, split in different sub-zones, have holes, contain the pole,
+* a `GeographicZoneDetector`, which is triggered when the spacecraft enters or leave a zone, which can be non-convex, split in different sub-zones, have holes, contain the pole,
 * an `EclipseDetector`, which is triggered when some body enters or exits the umbra or the penumbra of another occulting body,